 The first step in treatment is antibiotic therapy to kill the Clostridia.
 Happily, unusual antibiotics are not needed: penicillin works quite well for this classical gram positive rod.
 Ampicillin, a newer generation penicillin (though now hardly new at all) is not nearly as effective though tetracycline could be used as an alternative.
 Metronidazole is felt to be more effective still, though has more side effects potential with long term use.

 Sedation is necessary to control the spasms and/or seizures.
 Acepromazine and chlorpromazine have been recommended to control the sensitivity to light and noise.
+The patient will need a darkened quiet room and may need his or her eyes covered to reduce stimulation.
 These medications can promote seizures in other sets of circumstances but tetanus is the exception to this rule.
-Injectable pentobarbital, phenobarbital, or diazepam can be used to control the muscles stiffness.
+Injectable pentobarbital, phenobarbital, propofol, methocarbamol, diazepam, or midazolam can be used to control the muscles stiffness.

 Tetanus toxoid is the “tetanus shot” most of us have had at one time or another.
 It is a vaccine against the tetanus toxin and it is part of a horse’s regular vaccination set (just as it is part of a human’s vaccination set).
 Because dogs and cats are much more resistant to tetanus than are horses and humans, regular vaccination against tetanus is not recommended for them.

 Nursing care requires a darkened room with minimal stimulation even if the pet no longer requires hospitalization.
 Clenched jaws can be problematic for feeding so expect a liquid diet or slurry to be needed.
 Soft bedding to prevent bedsores is a must.
 Improvement is generally noted within the first week of therapy but complete recovery can easily take a month.